Exotic G_2-manifolds: Fano-type blocks

 \mmtable

-The final three columns include data relevant for non-perpendicular matching, about $A \in N$ such that $A^2$ is not too large compared with $\Delta$.
+The final four columns include data relevant for non-perpendicular matching, about ample $A \in N$ such that $A^2$ is not too large compared with $\Delta$.
 In view of Lemmas \ref{lem:orth} and \ref{lem:handarith}, non-perpendicular matchings of a pair of rank 2 Fanos $Y_+, Y_-$ are only possible if

 The largest ratio $\frac{\Delta}{A^2}$ occurs for \#18, which has $\Delta = 16$ and an ample $A$ with $A^2 = 10$.
 Accordingly, we list all ample classes with $A^2 \leq 1.6\Delta$.
 (In some examples there is more than one such class.
 We do not write out $A$ itself in terms of the basis $G, H$, but there is never any ambiguity.)
-For each such $A$ we list the following data. \begin{itemize} \item The result of evaluating $\bar c_2(Z)$ on $A$. \item $A^2$, the product of $A$ with itself in the Picard lattice. \item $B^2$, where $B$ is a generator for the orthogonal complement to $A$ in the Picard lattice. \item $h := \log_2 \frac{\Delta}{A^2}$. \end{itemize}
+For each such $A$ we list the following data. \begin{itemize} \item The result of evaluating $\pi_! c_2(Z)$ on $A$ (equivalently: $c_2(Z) \pi^*A$). \item $A^2$, the product of $A$ with itself in the Picard lattice. \item $B^2$, where $B$ is a generator for the orthogonal complement to $A$ in the Picard lattice. \item $h := \log_2 \frac{\Delta}{A^2}$. \end{itemize}